 Need more help?

-- If you are really struggling and need more ideas contact your local Field Worker for advice.
+- If you are really struggling and need more ideas contact your Regional MS Community Support Staff for advice.

 - If you would like medical advice contact your local GP